glamod/marine-user-guide2/docs/source/index.rst

   :width: 300
   :align: center

-  Marine User Guide data directory and its relation to the individual data releases' directories.
+  Marine User Guide data directory and its relation to the individual data \
+  releases' directories.

 Data summaries
 --------------

-The data summaries are monthly aggregations of all the source-deck ID partitions in the data.
+The data summaries are monthly aggregations over all the source-deck ID partitions in the data.
+These aggregations are on the data counts and observation values and on some relevant quality indicators and are the basis to then create the time series plots and maps included in the MUG.

 Monthly grids
 ^^^^^^^^^^^^^

-These are monthly aggregations in a lat-lon grid which are stored in nc files:
+Aggregations in a monthly lat-lon grids.
+The CDM table determines what aggregations are aplied:

-  * header table: number of reports per grid cell per month
+  * header table: number of reports per grid cell per month.
-  * observations tables: number of observations and observed_value mean per grid \
+  * observations tables: number of observations and mean observed_value per grid \
     cell per month.

+Each aggregation is stored in an individual netcdf file.

-All the aggregations are configured in a common configuration file, \
-monthly_grids.json (:ref:`mon_grids_config`).
-The current configuration excludes
-reports not passing all the quality checks, but this can be configured in the configuration file.
+All the aggregations are configured in a common configuration file, (:ref:`mon_grids_um`).
+The current configuration for the MUG excludes reports not passing all the quality checks.
+The same tool can be used to produce data summaries with different filter criteria, but modifying the filter values in the configuration file.

 A launcher bash script configures the LSF job for each table and logs to \
 /log/monthly_grids/*table*.log in the data directory.